|

 A few years ago, I thought that the two pages per day planner layout was perfect for me.

+The bottom line was that I just didn’t have enough to write about every single day to fill up 2 pages.
 So, many of my days were just blank.
 When I needed something that I wrote down, I would really have to dig and flip through tons of pages to find the exact note.

 Which Planner Layout Is Right For You?

-Consider whether you will be
+Consider whether you will be:

 For me, the two page per week vertical planner layout by Erin Condren is perfect (you can take a closer look at the LifePlanner here).